luckydevshop/foundicons/README.md

     <i class="fi-cloud"></i>

-If you did not use the aliases as previously mentioned, you will have to use the following in your blade template:
+If you did not use the aliases as previously mentioned, you will have to use the full namespace in your blade template:

     {{ LuckyDevShop\Foundicons\Icon::cloud() }}